 3. Communication is key.

 Communicate regularly from the minute you know you are moving and don’t stop until you know that everyone is settled and all punch list items are dealt with.
-Early on, people want to understand the issues at stake and understand the rational behind decisions.
+Early on, people want to understand the issues at stake and understand the rationale behind decisions.
 Throughout, a regular schedule of communication will help mitigate fears, give people time to process change and achieve buy-in from the majority.
 We highly recommend including pictures and videos of the new space as it develops to build excitement.
 For a comprehensive overview of communication best practices during a move or office relocation, download our Communication Guide.

 4. Pick a move partner early on.